BrandonJohnGrenier/pattern-commons/README.md

 ## Building from Source

 Both JDK 8 and Maven 3 are required to build Pattern Commons from source.
-With these prerequisites in place you can build via:
+With these prerequisites in place you can build Pattern Commons by:
 ```
 git clone https://github.com/PatternFM/commons.git
 cd commons